Pride and Prejudice: Plot summary

-Months later, Elizabeth accompanies the Gardiners on a tour of Derbyshire.
-They persuade Elizabeth to visit Pemberley, Darcy's estate there, noting that he is unlikely to be at home.
-When Mr. Darcy returns unexpectedly, he is exceedingly gracious with Elizabeth and the Gardiners.
-Elizabeth is surprised by Darcy's behaviour and grows fond of him, even coming to regret rejecting his proposal.
-In Derbyshire she receives news that her sister Lydia has run off with Wickham.
-She tells Mr. Darcy; both depart in haste.
-The errant couple are eventually tracked down in London.
-After an agonising interim, Wickham agrees to marry Lydia; all assume that Mr Gardiner has paid-off Wickham; and Mr Bennet is deeply troubled at how this debt may be repaid.
-But when Lydia and Wickham, now married, visit the Bennet family at Longbourn; Lydia accidentally lets slip to Jane and Elizabeth that Mr. Darcy was at her wedding.
-Jane assures Lydia that they will not probe her further; but Elizabeth, seized with suppositions, writes to Aunt Gardiner for further information.
-Although Mr. Darcy, seeking to avoid placing Mr Bennet and Elizabeth under further obligations, had sworn everyone involved to secrecy, Mrs. Gardiner now feels obliged to inform Elizabeth in a confidential letter that he had secured the match at great expense and trouble to himself.
-Mrs Gardiner concludes this letter by observing that Mr Darcy is clearly in need of a wife, and supposes that Elizabeth is the object of his 'sly' intentions.
-She indirectly implies that Elizabeth herself may already be aware of this.
+Months later, Elizabeth accompanies her aunt and uncle, Mr and Mrs Gardiner, on a tour of Derbyshire, where they meet Mr Darcy unexpectedly on his grand estate.
+He is exceedingly gracious to Elizabeth and the Gardiners, winning Elizabeth's good opinion.
+In Derbyshire, she receives news that her sister Lydia has run off with Wickham, which she tells Mr Darcy.
+The errant couple is eventually tracked down in London.
+After an agonising interim, Wickham agrees to marry Lydia; the Bennets assume that Mr Gardiner has paid him off.
+But when Lydia and Wickham, now married, visit the Bennet family at Longbourn, Lydia accidentally reveals that Mr Darcy was at her wedding.
+Elizabeth writes to Aunt Gardiner for further information, and Mrs Gardiner reveals that Mr Darcy secretly secured the match at great expense and trouble to himself.